 - Arrive at least an hour before the first lantern release to get settled and find your spot.

-- Pack layers since it gets colder once the sun sets.
+- Pack layers since it gets colder once the sun starts to set.

 - Carpool if you can.
 It saves you money and it’s easier than driving multiple cars there.

 - Be patient when releasing your lanterns – make sure they are full.
-Watch out for other lanterns that get released prematurely, so you or your stuff don’t accidentally get burned.
+Watch out for other lanterns that get released prematurely, so you or your stuff doesn’t accidentally get burned.